teddy-photesri/Capstone/README.md

 - Improve your strength by leading your emotions.

 **Problem Statement**
-- Journaling is the one effective aid for the PTSD treatment process.
+- Journaling is the one effective aid for the depression treatment process.
 But it is hard for the patient to focus on writing.

 > *“How might we help veterans and service members who are dealing with depression